 As a 1967 participant in Stewart Brand's “Whatever It Is” media Festival at San Francisco State, Dion bore witness to the Summer of Love, while having a one-man show at the Canessa Gallery of Montgomery Street in San Francisco.
 Dion returned to Laguna Beach in 1967 to manage the art gallery function of Mystic Arts World.

-He is currently the maker of many mostly-representational sculptures in welded metals, and the author of five books, the first of which is Tempus Fugitive, available October 2015.
-Dion's artwork can be seen online here, or at Don Beres Gallery (includes an extended Bio), and in person at the Sawdust Festival (a show he co-founded in 1968), which runs annually from late June through the end of August.
+He is currently the maker of many mostly-representational sculptures in welded metals, and the author of eight books, the first of which is Tempus Fugitive, available October 2015.
+Dion's artwork can be seen online here, or in person at the Sawdust Festival (a show he co-founded in 1968), which runs annually from late June through the end of August.

 PO Box 2472